 I would say 1-3 days would be plenty of time to enjoy the area.
-If you plan on a full day for fishing, a full day wildlife boat tour, and hiking at Kenai Fjords National Park it could easily take up 2 very busy days.
+If you plan on a full day of Seward Alaska activities such as fishing a full day, a wildlife boat tour, and hiking at Kenai Fjords National Park it could easily take up 2 very busy days.

 Things to Do in Seward Alaska

 There are so many things to do in Seward Alaska.
 The most popular Seward AK activities are fishing and visiting the Kenai Fjords National Park.
 Let's explore those and a few more options that might interest you.

 Kenai Fjords National Park is an incredible park that has over 40 glaciers.
 There are three ways to view the park.
 Much of the park is only accessible by boat or plane, however, Exit Glacier is an area that you can access by driving, during the summer.

 We decided to do a boat tour and loved it!
 It is so cool to get out on Resurrection bay and check out all the sea life.
 Our tour took us out to Bear Glacier as well.
 After our boat ride, we drove over to the National Park entranced and hiked.

 2. Cruise Kenai Fjords National Park